Harvey Weinstein Suffers Injury & Receives Cellmate In His First Week At Rikers Island

 The specific area where Weinstein is being held is reportedly the 6th floor of the main building of the North Infirmary Command, which is equipped with 30 beds.

-Sources have said that the disgraced media mogul is on 24-hour surveillance, which includes not only cameras but also frequent check-ins by security guards.
+Sources have said that the disgraced media mogul is on 24-hour surveillance, which includes not only cameras, but also frequent check-ins by security guards.
 The intense monitoring comes after prison officials voiced their concerns that Weinstein might try to harm himself.

-Weinstein’s lawyers specifically requested a medical unit — not only because of the disgraced producer’s health problems but also because it is considered safer than general population, where the former millionaire would likely be a target of other inmates.
+Weinstein’s lawyers specifically requested a medical unit — not only because of the disgraced producer’s health problems, but also because it is considered safer than general population, where the former millionaire would likely be a target of other inmates.

 “A medical unit has prisoners of all security levels, and he’d likely be much better taken care of in a health facility than in general population,” explained Herb Hoelter, a criminal-justice expert and consultant, to Vanity Fair.